coderefinery/social-coding/talk.md

 - Put your recipe on GitHub.
 - Start the OpenCake organization.
 - Get feedback / start a mailing list.
-- More people will be able to enjoy the cake (increase impact).
+- More people will be able to enjoy the cake (.emph[increase impact]).
 - Maybe somebody will find ways to improve the recipe.
 - Everyone will know that it was your idea even though somebody else bakes it.